mbusbee505/busbeetech.com/source/content/index.md

 # BusbeeTech

-This is where I document my Lab Setups and other How-To's.
-Hopefully you find something here useful.

-Currently I'm working on a Microsoft Intune lab to test deployment configurations of Windows 11 machines.
-Its fun to see a newly setup VM be able to push through a standardized fresh install based on organizational requirements, all just by the user entering their Microsoft Entra login credentials.

-In theory, an IT team could then ship a brand new laptop straight to a newly hired remote employee and the employee could get themselves up and running within an hour with an automatic install.
+This is where I park my lab notes and how-tos—take what you need and break things with me.
+The Intune-Lab is now wrapped up, so if you want a zero-touch Windows 11 deployment that’s ready for a new hire in under an hour, start there.
+Next I’m kicking off the SOC101-Lab, wiring Zeek sensors into Splunk and Elastic, tossing Atomic Red Team at the targets, and tuning detections as I go.
+Stick around if that sounds fun.

 ---
 # Table of Contents